Aaron-Bopp/TIM/30_Topics/32_Terms/epistemology.md

 >
 > 1. The philosophical analysis of the nature of knowledge and the conditions required for a belief to constitute knowledge, such as truth and justification
 > 2. Potential sources of [[knowledge]] and [[justified belief]], such as [[perception]], [[reason]], [[memory]], and [[testimony]]
-> 3. The structure of a body of knowledge or justified belief, including whether all justified beliefs must be derived from justified foundational beliefs or whether justification requires only a coherent set of beliefs
+> 3. The structure of a body of knowledge or [[justified belief]], including whether all justified beliefs must be derived from justified foundational beliefs or whether justification requires only a coherent set of beliefs
 > 4. [[Philosophical skepticism]], which questions the possibility of knowledge, and related problems, such as whether [[skepticism]] poses a threat to our ordinary knowledge claims and whether it is possible to refute skeptical arguments
 >
 > In these debates and others,